Theresa Hak Kyung Cha: Legacy

 In 1991, nine years following Cha's murder, her brother and director of the Theresa Hak Kyung Cha Memorial Foundation, John Cha, asked if the University of California Berkeley Art Museum would be able to set up safe-keeping of Cha's videos, artwork, and archives.
 The gift was accepted by the Berkeley Art Museum and Pacific Film Archive (BAMPFA) in 1992.
 Some of Cha's work is available through the Electronic Arts Intermix (EAI).

 In 1994, a collection of critical essays on Dictée edited by Elaine Kim and Norma Alarcón, Writing Self, Writing Nation, was released by Third Woman Press.
 Today Dictee is widely studied in contemporary literature classes, including classes on avant-garde writing, feminist and Asian American literature.
 Elvan Zabunyan wrote the first monograph of Cha's work and published it in 2013.

 Reception of Cha's work has ranged dependent on dominant social and artistic discourses across time periods, complicating Cha's intentionality of the work in its evocation of viewer's unconscious associations.
 In the 1970s, for instance, her work was discussed mostly in terms of formal experimentation in the context of the Bay Area's avant-garde art scene.
 Feminist theory became the dominant frame for reading her work in the 1980s.
 Since the early 1990s, Cha's identity as Korean American has been highlighted in reading her work, with qualities of her literary works highlighted through minority literature.
-Curator and writer Min Sun Jeon notes that these interpretations through dominant paradigms dismisses the tensions Cha emphasized between the particular and the universal, puts aside Cha's employment of a nuanced and complex interplay of form and content, and leading in partial understandings of Cha's work.
+Curator and writer Min Sun Jeon notes that these interpretations through dominant paradigms dismiss the tensions Cha emphasized between the particular and the universal, put aside Cha's employment of a nuanced and complex interplay of form and content, and lead to partial understandings of Cha's work.